plan-systems/design-docs/proof-of-correctness.md

-# PLAN: A Proof of Correctness
+# Proof of Correctness for PLAN

 ```
          P urposeful